 We must also introduce here other examples in which microscopic research uncovered unknown typologies that would have been difficult to invent without the methodology explained in these pages.
-For example, the topological Kindergarten was developed from an analysis of the surfaces of tiny leaves (i.e., sepals) of flowers.
+For example, the Topological kindergarten was developed from an analysis of the surfaces of tiny leaves (i.e., sepals) of flowers.
 This analysis resulted in the discovery of microscopic landscapes, which inspired the creation of a building that in its entirety serves as a playground for toddlers (among numerous other functions) because of its essential and special architectural DNA (Figure 16).

-Figure 16.
-Alberto T. Estévez - Genetic Architectures Office, Kindergarten, Vilobí del Penedès, 2009, with SEM images of two plant leaves (sepals) (x800 and x3000, respectively, top right and bottom left) done by Alberto T. Estévez.
+Figure 16: Above left and below right: Estévez-GenArqOffice, Topological kindergarten, Vilobí del Penedès, 2009.
+Above right and below left: Alberto T. Estévez, SEM images of two plant leaves (sepals) (x800 and x3000, respectively).

 The building is an abstract parametric mesh that adapts itself to its environment according to the needs of its users and expands in an "all-over" architecture.
 The building's open-use, common space is defined by two meshes of wood (upper: roof-pergola; lower: ground-pavement) that are digitally defined and produced.
 Classes are held and other activities occur in the single protrusions.
-In this case, biological symbiosis occurs through the use of a green covering, e.g., a pergola and an arbour, which introduces a playful appearance that unconsciously corresponds with the architectural typology, in this case, a Kindergarten, a children's garden.
+In this case, biological symbiosis occurs through the use of a green covering, e.g., a pergola and an arbour, which introduces a playful appearance that unconsciously corresponds with the architectural typology, in this case, a children's garden.